IfiemiE/alx-low_level_programming/0x01-variables_if_else_while/README.md

 100: display all two digits, omitting numbers of equal digits and without repeating
     numbers of same digits irrespective of order
 101: Repeat task 100 for three digits
+102: display pairs of two digit combinations, without repeating any pair of same two-digit combos